KunalSalunkhe12/Student-Progress-Tracker/README.md

 [![Screenshot of Student Progress Analyzer](https://drive.google.com/uc?id=1rMM4q3VWktdbB94ZqewDeMus4OyFDpiY)](https://student-progress-tracker.netlify.app/)

-The Student Performance Prediction System is a project that aims to predict the academic performance of students based on their marks and defaulter status.
+The Student Progress Analyzer is a project that aims to predict the academic performance of students based on their marks and defaulter status.
 The system provides insights to the teacher on which students are slow, average or good performers so that they can focus on providing more attention and support to the students who need it the most.

 ## Features